Security

 Use this script to configure permissions for the DBA Dash service account if you don't want to use the sysadmin server role.

-DBA Dash can collect more data when running as sysadmin but most features and functionallity will work with a more limited account
+DBA Dash can collect more data when running as sysadmin but most features and functionality will work with a more limited account

 See here for details: https://github.com/trimble-oss/dba-dash/edit/main/Docs/Security.md